SandaldeepChoudhary/SandaldeepChoudhary/README.md

 # 💫 About Me:
 Hi 👋, I'm Sandaldeep Choudhary, A passionate Full Stack Developer from India.
-My coding journey began with C and C++, sparking a fire within me to explore ever more languages.
+My coding journey began with C and C++, sparking a fire within me to explore even more languages.
 Python, JavaScript, HTML, CSS - I eagerly tackled them all, building a solid foundation for web development.
 This thirst for knowledge led me to an internship at Development Logics Dharamshala, where I not only sharpened my skills but also contributed to real-world projects.
 I recently built and released my first MERN project on Render.
 If you're looking for a dedicated learner with a thirst for technical exploration, I'm your coding companion!

 ## 🌐 Socials: